DRY EYE TREATMENT

 • Age: Tear production naturally decreases with age, especially after 50.

-• Environmental conditions: Environmental conditions such as strong winds, smoke and dry air can make tears evaporate more quickly.
+• Environmental allergies: Environmental conditions such as strong winds, smoke and dry air can make tears evaporate more quickly.

-• Hormonal changes: The hormonal changes associated with pregnancy and menopause can affect tear production.
+• Hormonal changes: Changes associated with pregnancy and menopause can affect tear production.

 • Medications: Some medications, including antihistamines, antidepressants and decongestants, may reduce tear production.

-• Medical conditions: Autoimmune diseases, such as Sjögren’s syndrome, rheumatoid arthritis and lupus, can cause dry eyes.
+• Medical conditions: Autoimmune diseases, such as Sjögren’s syndrome, thyroid disease, and rheumatoid arthritis and lupus, can cause dry eyes.

-• Eyelid issues: Eyelid conditions like lagophthalmos (in which the eyelids don’t completely close) can prevent proper tear distribution.
+• Eyelid issues: Eyelid conditions like ectropion, entropion, and lagophthalmos (in which the eyelids don’t completely close) can prevent proper tear distribution.

-• Contact lenses: Over time, contact lenses may disrupt the tear film and increase dryness.
+• Contact lenses: Contact lenses may disrupt the tear film and increase dryness.

 Dry Eye Syndrome Causes